tpierrain/Diverse/README.md

 Thanks to ask ;-) Well...
 It is a matter of fact that the software industry is still not really a super inclusive place right now.

 ### *Karens* are in minority here ;-)
-Indded, Diverse will help you to make your tests more inclusive and more diverse by picking other things that *Karen* of *John* as default first names for instance.
+Indeed, Diverse will help you to make your tests more inclusive and more diverse by picking other things that *Karen* of *John* as default first names for instance.

 Diverse will help you to quickly generate diverse names or persons from various genders, countries, cultures, etc.